gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Current process for extracting schema from type:

-- Managed types (with potential unmanaged super-type):
+- Pure managed types and specific managed types with unmanaged super-type:
     - get methods via Class.getMethods() — loses overridden method annotations
     - ignore Object and GroovyObject methods and their overrides
     - ignore all methods from unmanaged super-type (e.g. `JarBinarySpec`)